briancaffey/django-step-by-step/STEP_BY_STEP.md

 ## Setup redis-commander

 ## Setup Celery app, celery settings, debug tasks, watchdog commands

+## Decide if you need `CELERY_TASKS_ALWAYS_EAGER` to be set to `True`

+Depending on the type of celery tasks your app uses, you may or may not want to use a special Django setting that will run the task directly on the webserver and not on the worker.
+It can also be said that this setting runs the celery tasks synchronously when `CELERY_TASKS_ALWAYS_EAGER = True`.
+If your tasks involve simple steps like sending email or doing relatively fast processing, this might be fine.

+If you want to simulate celery workers running in your local environment in a way similar that they would be running in production, you can also start different celery processes that can run one or more queues.

+First it will be shown using the `CELERY_TASKS_ALWAYS_EAGER = True` setting, and second it will be shown how to use separate celery worker processes to simulate a production environment on a local development machine.

 ## Setup celery beat, settings, period task